Linuxfabrik/lfops/roles/mod_maxminddb/README.md

     * Red Hat-family: `gcc`, `httpd-devel`, `make`, `redhat-rpm-config`, `tar`.
     * Debian / Ubuntu: `apache2-dev`, `gcc`, `make`, `tar` (no `redhat-rpm-config`; that package is RH-only).

-* The Tarball is fetched on the Ansible controller (`delegate_to: 'localhost'`, `run_once: true`), then copied to the target.
+* The Tarball is fetched on the Ansible controller (`delegate_to: 'localhost'`), then copied to the target.
 The controller therefore needs Internet access to GitHub; the target does not.
 * `./configure && make install` is executed in `~/mod_maxminddb-<version>/`. `make install` errors are ignored because `apxs`-based `LoadModule` activation often fails on a default Apache config; the compiled `.so` is what we care about.
 * The `LoadModule` directive is written to `mod_maxminddb__apache_conf_modules_d` (default is OS-specific, see variable below) and points to the OS-specific module path listed above.
 * On Debian / Ubuntu the role additionally runs the equivalent of `a2enmod maxminddb` (via `community.general.apache2_module`) so the freshly placed `.load` file gets symlinked into `/etc/apache2/mods-enabled/`.
 On Red Hat-family hosts the module is picked up automatically because it lives in `/etc/httpd/conf.modules.d/`.